Cesar-Technological-Corporation/CesarOS/boot/bootdata/readme.txt

 The Windows NT architecture allows for subsystems, as does the ReactOS architecture.
-A subsystem is an implementation of the APIs of another operating system, allowing ReactOS to run applications from other systems.
+A subsystem is an implementation of the APIs of another operating system, allowing ReactOS/CesarOS to run applications from other systems.
 We are already looking at subsystems for: Java, OS/2, and DOS and possibly others in the future.

-5. Is ReactOS legal?
+5. Is ReactOS/CesarOS legal?
 --------------------

 Yes we are.
-All the code of ReactOS has been written from scratch by our developers.
+All the code of ReactOS/CesarOS has been written from scratch by our developers.
 We go to great lengths to ensure that the code our developers create is clean, same applies to the variety of methods we use to understand Windows internals, including clean room reverse engineering, using existing documentation freely